Monica Gandhi, MD, MPH

 |Global Health Sciences, UCSF||2013||John L. Ziegler Outstanding Mentoring Award|

-Dr. Gandhi's clinical and research career has been focused mainly in HIV-infected women.
-She directs the AIDS Consult Service at San Francisco General Hospital (SFGH) and attends on the inpatient Infectious Diseases consult service.
-Her research efforts have mainly focused on HIV/AIDS in U.S. women through the Women's Interagency HIV Study (WIHS), a large multisite, prospective cohort study established in 1994 to study the natural history, clinical and laboratory findings of HIV in women.
+Dr. Gandhi directs the AIDS Consult Service at San Francisco General Hospital (SFGH) and attends on the inpatient Infectious Diseases consult service.
+Prior research efforts were focused on HIV/AIDS in U.S. women through the Women's Interagency HIV Study (WIHS), a large multisite, prospective cohort study established in 1994 to study the natural history, clinical and laboratory findings of HIV in women.
 Her current research program is on identifying low-cost solutions to measuring antiretroviral levels in resource-poor settings, such as determining drug levels in hair samples.
 Dr. Gandhi has also participated in research efforts involving adherence measures using hair levels in HIV-infected women and their breastfeeding infants in Africa and India.

 Dr. Gandhi also has an interest at UCSF in HIV education and mentorship.
 Dr. Gandhi co-directs the "Communicable Diseases of Global Health Importance" course in the Global Health Sciences Masters program, and serves as the Education Director of the HIV/AIDS Division.
 She also serves as the principal investigator of an R24 mentoring grant from the NIH focused on nurturing early career investigators of diversity in HIV research and the Associate Director for the Center for AIDS Research (CFAR) Mentoring Program.

 HIV infection, HIV infection in women, adherence measures, hair concentrations of antiretrovirals, mentoring, education

 People in Profiles who have published with this person.

 People who share related concepts with this person.